 Do not park on private property unless the owner is aware of the danger.
-You must always watch the parked vehicle.
-You may let someone else watch it for you only if your vehicle is on the:
+Someone must always watch the parked vehicle.
+You may let someone else watch it for you only if your vehicle is:

-- Shipper's property.
+- On the shipper’s property.

-- Carrier's property.
+- On the carrier’s property.

-- Consignee's property.
+- On the consignee’s property.

-Attending Parked Vehicles
+9.6.3 – Attending Placarded Parked Vehicles

 The person attending a placarded vehicle must:

-- Within 100 feet of the vehicle and have it within clear view.
+- Be in the vehicle, awake, and not in the sleeper berth, or within 100 feet of the vehicle and have it within clear view.

-- Be aware of the hazards.
+- Be aware of hazards of the materials being transported.

 - Know what to do in emergencies.

-Transporting Explosives in California
+22.214.171.124 – Transporting Explosives in California

 126.96.36.199 – Transporting Inhalation Hazards in California

 188.8.131.52 – Transporting Radioactive Materials in California

-There are also specific routes prescribed by the CHP for “Highway Route Controlled Quantity (HRCQ)” and “Radioactive Materials (RAM)” shipments.
+There are also specific routes prescribed by the CHP for “Highway-Route Controlled Quantity (HRCQ)” and “Radioactive Materials (RAM)” shipments.

-Drivers must have in their possession, supplied by the carrier, a copy of the routes applicable to their shipment when transporting these materials.
-The routes, stopping places, and inspection locations are contained in 13 CCR 1150–1152.8 (Explosives), 1155–1157.20 (IH), and 1158–1159 (HRCQ).
-These requirements are also published by the CHP.
+Drivers must have in their possession, a copy of the routes supplied by the carrier applicable to their shipment when transporting these materials.
+The routes, stopping places and inspection locations are contained in CCR, Title 13 §§1150–1152.8 (Explosives), §§1155–1157.20 (IH), and §§1158–1159 (HRCQ).
+These requirements are also published by CHP.

 Motor carriers may receive these publications, including revisions, by indicating their request on the APPLICATION FOR HAZARDOUS MATERIALS TRANSPORTATION LICENSE or by contacting the Commercial Vehicle Section, Routing Coordinator at (916) 327-3310.

-California General Hazardous Materials Routing Requirement
+184.108.40.206 – California General Hazardous Materials Routing Requirement